No scripture Commands Sunday Observance

-Sunday keeping did come into existence after the apostles passed off the stage of history completely and specifically by the emperor Constantine in the fourth century.
+Sunday keeping did come into existence until after the apostles passed off the stage of history.
+Sunday Observance originated by the emperor Constantine in the fourth century.
 The keeping of Sunday today is based purely upon the traditions that passed down through the centuries from this unauthorized change of the Sabbath from Saturday to Sunday.
 Bible prophecy actually predicted such a change.
-Even the power that would attempt the change is identified in the scriptures (Daniel 7).
+Even the power that would attempt the change is identified in the scriptures in Daniel 7.

 And the fourth commandment clearly states that the seventh day is the Sabbath of the Lord.
 “Remember the sabbath day, to keep it holy.
-Six days shalt thou labour, and do all thy work: But the seventh day is the sabbath of the LORD thy God: in it thou shalt not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger that is within thy gates: For in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the LORD blessed the sabbath day, and hallowed it” (Exodus 8-11).
+Six days shalt thou labour, and do all thy work: But the seventh day is the sabbath of the LORD thy God: in it thou shalt not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger that is within thy gates: For in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the LORD blessed the sabbath day, and hallowed it” (Exodus 20: 8-11).

 James adds, “For whosoever shall keep the whole law, and yet offend in one point, he is guilty of all.
-For he that said, Do not commit adultery, said also, Do not kill.
+For he that said, do not commit adultery, said also, do not kill.
 Now if thou commit no adultery, yet if thou kill, thou art become a transgressor of the law” (James 2:10, 11).

-For more on the Sabbath, please check (Lessons 91-102): https://bibleask.org/bible-answers/.
+For more on the Sabbath, please check (Lessons 91-102) of the Bible Lessons.